 Many workers-rights advocates have praised the new law.
 For example, Kyle Bragg, the president of a service workers’ union, stated “there are nearly 70,000 fast food workers in New York City who are on the front lines of the pandemic but who, until now, didn’t have economic security because they could be fired or have their hours cut for no reason and without recourse.”
 Others have been more critical of the law as the restaurant industry tries to recover from the pandemic.
 For example, Melissa Fleischut, president of the New York State Restaurant Association, said “It is outrageous and unacceptable for the city council to choose this devastating moment to further hamstring the business operations of New York City’s restaurants by passing ‘just cause’ legislation.”
 Despite these criticisms, the law will still be enforced and likely affect many employers: according to industry statistics, the fast food worker turnover rate is as high as 150%.
 With so many workers regularly leaving fast food restaurants, employers must ensure that firings, layoffs, and hour reductions comply with the new law.

 Seek Legal Assistance Today

-If you have been wrongfully terminated from your fast food job, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have been wrongfully terminated from your fast food job, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.